fieldtrip/website/tutorial/coregistration_opm.md

 {% include image src="/assets/img/tutorial/coregistration_opm/hpi_topo.png" width="700" %}
 _Figure: Spatial topographies of the signals generated by the 3 HPI coils._

-For the dipolefit, we will use a gridsearch based initial scan, followed by a non-linear optimization step to find the final set of parameters.
-The gridsearch is motivated by the fact that a non-linear search of the whole parameter space (i.e. volume of space covered by the helmet) might result in convergence to a local minimum.
-The following creates a source grid that will be used for the initial grid search.
+For the fitting the magnetic dipole positions, we will use a grid search as an initial scan over the whole volume, followed by a iterative non-linear optimization.
+The grid search is motivated by the fact that a non-linear search of the whole parameter space (i.e., volume of space covered by the helmet) might result in convergence to a local minimum.

+The following creates a sourcemodel that consists of a regular grid of dipole positions that will be used for the initial grid search.

-    %% create a scanning grid, that is bounded by the helmet load fieldlinebeta2
+    %% create a regular grid of dipole positions bounded by the helmet load fieldlinebeta2

-    % this is the volume conductor model headmodel = ft_headmodel_infinite();

-    % this is a definition of the boundary points hs      = [];
+    % make a fake headshape, we use this to make a fake headmodel fake_headshape      = [];
-    hs.pos  = fieldlinebeta2.coilpos;
+    fake_headshape.pos  = fieldlinebeta2.coilpos;
-    hs.unit = 'm';
+    fake_headshape.unit = 'm';

-    % this creates a mesh, with positions on the mesh, which is not what we need,
-    % but which is a necessary step to create the boundary of the mesh cfg           = [];
+    % create a fake singleshell headmodel, this will act as the boundary for the grid cfg = [];
-    cfg.headshape = hs;
-    cfg.grad      = fieldlinebeta2;
+    cfg.method = 'singleshell';
-    hs            = ft_prepare_sourcemodel(cfg);
+    cfg.headshape = fake_headshape;

-    % creates a boundary out of the points, that is to be interpreted
-    % as the in/out boundary
+    cfg.numvertices = 144; % keep the same number of vertices as OPMs
-    hm = ft_headmodel_singleshell(hs);
+    fake_headmodel = ft_prepare_headmodel(cfg);

-    %% create the grid
-    cfg            = [];
+    %% create the grid, grid points outside the fake head will be flagged as such cfg            = [];
-    cfg.headmodel  = hm;
+    cfg.headmodel  = fake_headmodel;
     cfg.resolution = 0.0075;
     sourcemodel    = ft_prepare_sourcemodel(cfg);

+    % this is the real volume conductor model that we want to use cfg = [];
+    cfg.method = 'infinite';
+    headmodel = ft_prepare_headmodel(cfg);

 Now we can perform the dipole fits.

     cfg             = [];
     cfg.headmodel   = headmodel;
+    cfg.grad        = fieldlinebeta2;
     cfg.component   = 1;
     cfg.gridsearch  = 'yes';
     cfg.sourcemodel = sourcemodel;